doivglser/mindevenviro-fanciful/README.md

-# M1ND3V3NV1R0 (testing)
+# M1ND3V3NV1R0 (...testing: works well, looks awesome, lightweight, fast, robust)

-* I RUN A TINY COMPUTER WITH 4GB AND A 4 CORE CPU.
+* I RUN A TINY COMPUTER WITH 4GB AND A 4 CORE CPU. (does for many old computers)

 * All Apps open, second monitor extended at the right of desktop, with Reason 5 Demo on PlayOnLinux window.
 ![bild000](https://github.com/doivglser/M1ND3V3NV1R0/blob/master/pictures/addjus_one.jpg)